 The medical technology industry is highly competitive, subject to change and significantly affected by new product introductions and other activities of industry participants.
-The Company's competitors have historically dedicated and will continue to dedicate significant resources to promoting their products or developing new products or methods to treat moderate to severe OSA.
-The Company competes as a second line therapy in the OSA treatment market for patients with moderate to severe OSA.
+Our competitors have historically dedicated and will continue to dedicate significant resources to promoting their products or developing new products or methods to treat moderate to severe OSA.
+We compete as a second line therapy in the OSA treatment market for patients with moderate to severe OSA.

-The Company considers other companies that have designed hypoglossal nerve stimulation technologies to treat OSA as direct competitors.

-Additionally, the Company also considers, as indirect competition, invasive surgical treatment options such as uvulopalatopharyngoplasty and maxillomandibular advancement surgery and, to a lesser extent, mandibular advancement devices, which are primarily used in the treatment of mild to moderate OSA.
+We consider other companies that have designed hypoglossal nerve stimulation technologies to treat OSA as direct competitors.
+We are aware of only one currently marketed nerve stimulation device for the treatment of OSA, the Inspire Medical system marketed by Inspire Medical Systems, Inc., and one other nerve stimulation system for the treatment of OSA currently not actively commercialized in Europe from ImThera/ LivaNova PLC.
+The Inspire Medical system is currently the only neuro stimulation system approved to treat moderate to severe OSA in the United States.
+Additionally, we also consider, as indirect competition, invasive surgical treatment options such as uvulopalatopharyngoplasty and maxillomandibular advancement surgery and, to a lesser extent, mandibular advancement devices, which are primarily used in the treatment of mild to moderate OSA.

-In Europe, the Genio system is CE-mark certified for use as a second-line therapy in the treatment of moderate-to-severe OSA in patients who do not tolerate, refused or failed positive airway pressure ("PAP") therapy.
-If one or more PAP device manufacturers successfully develop a PAP device that is better tolerated and demonstrates significantly higher compliance rates, or if improvements in other second-line therapies make them more effective, cost effective, easier to use or otherwise more attractive than the Genio system, these therapies could have a material adverse effect on the Company's sales, financial condition and results of operations.
+In Europe, the Genio system is CE-Mark certified for use as a second-line therapy in the treatment of moderate to severe OSA in patients who do not tolerate, refused or failed positive airway pressure, or PAP, therapy.
+If one or more PAP device manufacturers successfully develop a PAP device that is better tolerated and demonstrates significantly higher compliance rates, or if improvements in other second-line therapies make them more effective, cost effective, easier to use or otherwise more attractive than the Genio system, these therapies could have a material adverse effect on our sales, financial condition and results of operations.

-Companies against which the Company competes, directly or indirectly, may have competitive advantages with respect to primary competitive factors in the OSA treatment market, including:
+Companies against which we compete, directly or indirectly, may have competitive advantages with respect to primary competitive factors in the OSA treatment market, including: